prathamesh-sonpatki/golang-challenge/_posts/2015-06-27-go-challenge.md

 We will be back in August.

-Thanks to all the Gophers for the interest in the monthly Go Challenge.
+Thanks to all the Gophers for their interest in the monthly Go Challenge.